OOP2018/threads-kwanwantku/README.md

 | AtomicLong for total    |                    |                 |

 ## 1. Using unsynchronized counter object
 1.1.
-The total not always same but the total should be zero because each thread are running parallel to return the total.
-1.2. limit = 10,000,000 running time = 0.02178767.
+The total not always same but the total should be zero because each thread are running parallel to return the total.\n 1.2. limit = 10,000,000 running time = 0.02178767.

 ## 2. Implications for Multi-threaded Applications